 It is estimated that 15% of New York City residents are excessive alcohol drinkers (the figure is estimated to be 22% in Manhattan).
 Around 135,000 New York City residents are treated for alcohol abuse each year, with the rate of alcohol dependence being highest among Whites, followed by Hispanics and Blacks.

 The economic burden of excessive alcohol consumption in New York State is estimated to be $14 billion.
 Yet the state’s beer and wine excise taxes continue to be among the lowest ($0.14 per gallon of beer and $0.30 per gallon of wine in 2012).
 Studies have shown that a 10% increase in the price of beer and wine can reduce consumption by 5%.

 Alcohol is the most commonly used substance among adolescents.
 Underage drinking is a leading public health concern in New York and costs the state $3.3 billion (2010 figure) in terms of medical care, work loss, and associated problems.
 This translates to $1,700 per youth per year.
 There are an estimated 850,000 underage youth who drink alcohol in New York State each year.

-Interestingly, underage drinking metrics measured in a 2008 survey found that it is a bigger problem in New York compared to national averages.
-For instance, 79% of high school seniors in New York State have used alcohol (national average 72%).
-Similarly, 49% of high school seniors report past month alcohol use (national average 43%) and 31% report binge drinking in New York (national average 25%).
+Interestingly, a 2008 survey found that underage drinking is a bigger problem in New York compared to national averages.
+For instance, 79% of high-school seniors in New York State have used alcohol (national average 72%).
+Similarly, 49% of high-school seniors report past-month alcohol use (national average 43%), and 31% report binge drinking in New York (national average 25%).
 Another worrisome statistic is that 14% of New York State 8th graders report drinking within the past 30 days.

 Marijuana Legalization in New York